 As is described in the Housing Needs Assessment, the 2020 Sonoma County point-in-time count, conducted in February 2020, found 2,745 homeless persons countywide, 62-53 percent of whom were unsheltered.
-More than half of the County's homeless population (1,661-461 sheltered and unsheltered persons) were in the Santa Rosa area, a decrease from 1,661 persons and 56 percent in 2019.
+More than half of the County's homeless population (1,661-461 sheltered and unsheltered persons) were in the Santa Rosa areaa decrease from 1,661 persons and 56 percent in 2019.
 While the point-in-time report does not report the specific responses and characteristics of those homeless residents that reported sleeping in Santa Rosa, when comparing the characteristics of the countywide homeless population to those of Santa Rosa's population, it reveals that residents that identify as Black or African American, American Indian or Alaska Native, White, and multi-race or other are disproportionately represented in the countywide homeless population (Table 4-4).
 Similarly, residents with physical disabilities are disproportionately impacted by homelessness.

-Characteristic Percent of Sonoma County Homeless Population Percent of Total Santa Rosa Population
+Characteristic Percent of Sonoma County Homeless Population Percent of Total Santa Ros Population niors 13% 17%

-Seniors 13% 17%

-Hispanic or Latino 26% 33%

-Black or African American 7% 2%